Skip to content

 • Specify a transom or clerestory above the front door — your foyer will read as a real room.

 Most ADUs in LA are functional.
 A small share of them are also delightful.
 The difference is rarely in the budget — it is in twelve choices made early, before the drawings are stamped.
+Most of these moves are free; all of them survive the Title 24 envelope rules.

 Light